helamhiri/Qhack2022_solutions/algorithms_500_DeutschJozsaStrikesAgain_template/readme.md

 > - f is constant: it always returns the same value (it can be 0 or 1).
 > - f is balanced: half of the values, it takes the value 0 and for the other half, the value 1.
 >
-> An oracle with these characteristics needs three qubits: the first two qubits prepresent the input x, and the third qubit marks the output f(x).
+> An oracle with these characteristics needs three qubits: the first two qubits represent the input x, and the third qubit marks the output f(x).
 >
 > Here, we will be looking at a variation of the original Deutsch-Jozsa problem: we are given four different functions f0, f1, f2 and f3 representing four different oracles which are either constant or balanced.
 As before, each oracle is a 3-qubit 1 operator: the first two qubits represent the input to the function and the third qubit is the output.
 We are guaranteed that this set of functions satisfies one of the following conditions:
 > - All functions are constant.